 Welders are employed in a variety of industries including vessel or structural steel assembly, pipeline construction, commercial construction, industrial construction, steel fabrication, and heavy equipment repair.
 Employment prospects for welders change with seasonal and economic climates.
 Journeyperson wage rates vary, but generally range from $25 to $40 an hour plus benefits.
 Experienced welders may advance to positions such as welding inspector, welding foreman or supervisor, or plant supervisor.
 Some open their own repair shops, or work as portable rig welders who contract out their services.

 Further Educational Opportunities+

 Carpenter Apprenticeship Program: First Period, Second Period, Third Period, and Fourth Period.

 Journeyperson Electricians can become Master Electricians.
 Electricians often take further training to gain additional expertise in variable frequency drives, code upgrades, cathodic protection, and alternative energy installation.
 This dynamic and continually changing trade often requires updating.

 Welder Apprenticeship Levels include First Period, Second Period, and Third Period.
 Journeyperson Welders often gain additional expertise.
-Further training can lead to B-pressure certification, Canadian Welding Bureau Certification, and endorsements for specialty metals and processes.
+Further education can lead to B-pressure certification, Canadian Welding Bureau Certification, and endorsements for specialty metals and processes.